insin/nwb/docs/Configuration.md

 This file should export either a configuration object or a function which creates a configuration object.
 In the case of a function, it will be called *after* nwb has ensured the appropriate `NODE_ENV` environment variable has been set for the command being run.

-(You can also specify a different configuration file using the `--config` option when running a command)

 ### Configuration Object Fields

 The object exported or returned by your nwb config can use the following fields.

 #### `type`: `String` (required)

 This field is used to determine which type of module nwb is working with when a generic builds command like `build` are run.

 It must be one of:

 * `'react-app'`
 * `'react-component'`